pocomane/brewed-in-the-apocalypse/bita.md

 [failure text].".
 Here there are some consideration about the various part.

-The trigger text should not be too much specific or general, while at least the success text should give something that the player can not be sure to obtain in other way.
-This trasforms the moves into small pushes for the player to perform certain action (the trigger) in the fiction, in order to get a sort of known reward (the result texts).
+The trigger text should not be too much specific or general, while at least the success text should give something that the protagonist can not be sure to obtain in other way.
+This trasforms the moves into small pushes for the protagonist to perform certain action (the trigger) in the fiction, in order to get a sort of known reward (the result texts).